CCI-MOC/hil/docs/network-drivers.md

 This document describes the network driver model, primarily from a system administrator's standpoint, though there are some details useful for developers writing tools which interact with the API as well.

 # Overview

 There are two classes of network-related drivers: network allocators and switches.
 Switches are straightforward to understand; they provide support for a particular hardware switch.
-Network work allocators are a bit more abstract.
+Network allocators are a bit more abstract.

 HaaS networks may be backed by various underlying isolation technologies (currently the only network allocator shipped with HaaS uses 802.1q VLANs, but there may be more, e.g. VXLANs in the future).
 A network allocator manages the details of mapping networks created by HaaS to these underlying technologies.
 For example, the ``vlan_pool`` allocator maps each network to a unique VLAN id.

 Drivers are implemented as extensions, and must be added to the ``[extensions]`` section of ``haas.cfg``.
 You must supply *exactly* one network allocator driver, and one or more switches.
 For example::

     ...